wilmond-jpg/ai-pop-studios/docs/CODE_OVERVIEW.md

 ## Supabase configuration
 - Authentication, gallery uploads, and the digital shop all talk to the same Supabase project.
 Follow the [Supabase setup guide](./SUPABASE_SETUP.md) to collect the `VITE_SUPABASE_URL`, `VITE_SUPABASE_ANON`, and admin email credentials, and to provision the `drops`/`shop_items` tables plus the shared storage bucket.

+## Deployment
+- The project is configured for Vercel.
+If you encounter a `DEPLOYMENT_NOT_FOUND` error when visiting your domain, review the [Vercel deployment troubleshooting guide](./VERCEL_DEPLOYMENT.md) for steps to relink the domain to an active build.